Himangshu30/SECURITY-SCRIPTS/README.md

 analyze_hosts - scans one or more hosts for security misconfigurations

-Copyright (C) 2015-2022 Peter Mosmans [Go Forward] This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 positional arguments:
   target                [TARGET] can be a single (IP) address, an IP range, or multiple comma-separated addressess